The Churches of St. Katharine Drexel Catholic Parish

 welcome all who enter through our doors

 St. Katharine Drexel Catholic Parish is comprised of seven churches spread throughout Amador County, California.
 In 2011, three parishes comprising six churches were united into one Catholic community.
 In 2013, construction of St. Katharine Drexel Church and Parish Center in Martell was completed, and the church was dedicated.
 Read more about our primary church and the mission churches here.

 NEW PARISHIONER OR THINKING OF BECOMING ONE?
 We encourage you to register with St. Katharine Drexel Catholic Parish.
 There are numerous benefits to you and your family.
-Click here for more information and for registration forms (English and Spanish forms available).
+Click here for more information and to download and complete our NEW bilingual registration form.

 Mass Times at a Glance

 St. Katharine Drexel Catholic Church and Parish Center

 Sacred Heart of Jesus

 We, the Amador community of St. Katharine Drexel Parish, are united in our Catholic faith.
 Inspired by the Holy Spirit and led by the example of St. Katharine who served the marginalized, we are strengthened by the Eucharist and strive to serve all God's people while evangelizing future generations.